yuweisunn/homogeneous-learning-tensorflow/README.md

-# Homogeneous-Learning
-> A self-attention decentralized deep learning algorithm based on reinforcement learning.

-## The Paper
-[Homogeneous Learning: Self-Attention Decentralized Deep Learning](https://ieeexplore.ieee.org/document/9680704), Yuwei Sun and Hideya Ochiai, IEEE Access (2022).
+# This is a Tensorflow implementation of the paper [Homogeneous Learning: Self-Attention Decentralized Deep Learning](https://ieeexplore.ieee.org/document/9680704), Yuwei Sun and Hideya Ochiai, IEEE Access (2022).

 ## Table of Contents